brandonTheProgram/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This program is ment to emulate a game of Tic Tac Toe between a user and a CPU.
-It is built using C++ and was built in Eclipse.
+This program is meant to emulate a game of Tic Tac Toe between a user and a CPU in C++.

 # To Use